luispuerto/luispuerto-net/_posts/2018-01-12-install-r-100-homebrew-edition-with-openblas-openmp-my-version.md

 ---
 **Update Friday, 10th of May 2018**: If you want to install R with all the capabilities you need to read this [post](http://luisspuerto.net/2018/05/installing-r-with-homebrew-with-all-the-capabilities/) too, and perhaps this [one](http://luisspuerto.net/2018/05/homebrews-r-doesnt-have-all-the-capabilities/) too.

-**Update Tuesday, 27th of March 2018:** I just found out that seems you don&#8217;t just need to run `sudo R CMD javareconf` to configure Java an R, at least with the versions of Java 9.0.4 and R 3.4.4.
+**Update Tuesday, 27th of March 2018:** I just found out that seems you don't just need to run `sudo R CMD javareconf` to configure Java an R, at least with the versions of Java 9.0.4 and R 3.4.4.

 **Update Thursday, 22nd of March 2018:** I have to add `-fopenmp` to both `clang` and `clang++` variables in my `makevars` to be able to build data.table package correctly.
 This is not exactly what the [Data Table wiki](https://github.com/Rdatatable/data.table/wiki/Installation#openmp-enabled-compiler-for-mac) recommends.
 I update the [section about the Data Table Package](http://luisspuerto.net/2018/01/install-r-100-homebrew-edition-with-openblas-openmp-my-version/#data-table-package) accordingly.

 * * *

-As you know I&#8217;m a big fan of [Homebrew](http://luisspuerto.net/tag/homebrew/) as a manager of part of the software of my Mac, since it make things easier.
-There are a lot of guides out there about [how to have a R installation 100% Homebrew](https://www.google.com/search?client=safari&rls=en&q=r+homebrew&ie=UTF-8&oe=UTF-8) and some people, like me, like to have this kind of setup because it&#8217;s convenient and for the sake of lear a little bit more about how R works in more detail.
-However, Homebrew setup isn&#8217;t officially supported by the [R Core Team](https://scholar.google.com/citations?user=yvS1QUEAAAAJ), so if you find problems with your R installation you aren&#8217;t going to get support from them.
+As you know I'm a big fan of [Homebrew](http://luisspuerto.net/tag/homebrew/) as a manager of part of the software of my Mac, since it make things easier.
+There are a lot of guides out there about [how to have a R installation 100% Homebrew](https://www.google.com/search?client=safari&rls=en&q=r+homebrew&ie=UTF-8&oe=UTF-8) and some people, like me, like to have this kind of setup because it's convenient and for the sake of lear a little bit more about how R works in more detail.
+However, Homebrew setup isn't officially supported by the [R Core Team](https://scholar.google.com/citations?user=yvS1QUEAAAAJ), so if you find problems with your R installation you aren't going to get support from them.
 Nevertheless, you are going to be able to get support from [Homebrew](https://github.com/Homebrew/homebrew-core) and of course, from the [regular channels to get help for R](https://www.r-project.org/help.html), like the [mail list](https://www.r-project.org/mail.html).

 The biggest advantage, besides of the regular advantages of installing something with HomeBrew, is you can create your own version of R, you can compile it, therefore you can compile it with steroids, so you can take advantage of the OpenBlas and OpenMP libraries.

 # OpenBLAS & OpenMP

 [OpenBLAS](https://en.wikipedia.org/wiki/OpenBLAS) is a open implementation of the BLAS (Basic Linear Algebra Subprograms) API.
-Basically, it optimizes your processor when you are doing mathematical operations, like when you are using R. It&#8217;s usually a huge leap in performance when you begin to make complex mathematical operations.
+Basically, it optimizes your processor when you are doing mathematical operations, like when you are using R. It's usually a huge leap in performance when you begin to make complex mathematical operations.

 [OpenMP](https://en.wikipedia.org/wiki/OpenMP) is a library for Open Multi-Processing, or in other words, be able to use all the cores of your processor when you are compiling C, C++, and Fortran.
 If also make R to process faster since some packages are able to use all the cores of your computer after you compile them with OpenMP.

 In other words, you are going to increase your performance a lot with this setup, as Mauricio Vargas demonstrate in his last two post ([Why is R slow? some explanations and MKL/OpenBLAS setup to try to fix this](http://pacha.hk/2017-12-02_why_is_r_slow.html) and Is [Microsoft R Open faster than CRAN R?](http://pacha.hk/2017-12-02_is-mro-faster-than-r.html)).

 We also did a small test since we wanted to get this setup in one of our computers, a MacBook Air from 2013.
-So, we used the [MicroBenchmarks](https://cran.r-project.org/web/packages/microbenchmark/index.html) package with the below script (from [Alexej Gossmann&#8217;s Blog](http://www.alexejgossmann.com/benchmarking_r/)) and we got the following results.
+So, we used the [MicroBenchmarks](https://cran.r-project.org/web/packages/microbenchmark/index.html) package with the below script (from [Alexej Gossmann's Blog](http://www.alexejgossmann.com/benchmarking_r/)) and we got the following results.

 <pre class="lang:r decode:true" title="Testing Script">library(microbenchmark)